 Cult Status

 Fans celebrate The Day the World Ended for its pioneering vision and Corman’s bold direction.
 Its influence on post-apocalyptic storytelling cements its place in horror history.
+At Dyerbolical we often return to these early experiments because they show how much can be achieved when the focus stays on story rather than spectacle.

 Surviving the End